KevinKershaw/Learn-Python/README.md

 In the Unix world programs are often put together in a pipeline with the output of one program being directed into the input of the next program.
 Create a version of this exercise that reads from standard in and write to standard out

 As with other challenges, post your solution to GitHub and send me the link.
-If you get stuck ask questions
+If you get stuck, ask questions